Infractions & Requesting a Hearing

 Regulations Regarding Infractions

 A defendant has 15 days to pay the infraction or request a hearing.
 If the defendant fails to respond, the District Court assesses a late penalty fee and notifies the Department of Licensing (DOL).
 Upon notice from the District Court, DOL gives the defendant 45 days to resolve the infraction.
 If the defendant does not pay the penalty in full or arrange for a payment plan, DOL will suspend the driver's license.
 Infractions that are not paid are sent to a collection agency.
 Additional costs will be assessed by the collection company.

 Requesting a Hearing

-A defendant may request an infraction hearing (mitigation or contested) online or by checking the appropriate box on the back of the green copy of the ticket that is provided to the defendant by the officer.
-A hearing may also be requested by contacting the court at (253) 798-7487 or via Live Chat.
+A defendant may request an infraction hearing (mitigation or contested) by checking the appropriate box on the back of the ticket and mailing it to our office, by phone at (253)798-7487, or through Live Chat.
 The hearing request must be made within 15 days of the date of violation.

 - Mitigation Hearings - A mitigation hearing is one to determine whether there were mitigating circumstances surrounding the commission of the infraction in order to decide whether a reduction in the penalty will be granted.
 When this type of hearing is requested the infraction will appear on the defendant's driving record.
 No appeal is allowed from a mitigation hearing.

 - Contested Hearings - A contested hearing is to determine whether the defendant committed the infraction.
 A defendant may subpoena the officer to appear for a contested hearing, but must do so at least 7 days before the scheduled hearing.
 It is the responsibility of the defendant to serve the officer and show proof of service to the Court by using this form.
 If the officer is not subpoenaed, the Court will accept the officer's written declaration as evidence in your case.
 A defendant may appeal the judgment entered after a contested hearing.